acbass49/Haiti_Earthquake_2010/README.md

 Using some of these images, a training and holdout set were created and is contained in this repository.
 Some of these images are shown below.

+## In this repository...

-In this repository, I train and test several machine learning algorithms in a classification problem to predict blue tarps in images.
+I train and test several machine learning algorithms in a classification problem to predict blue tarps in images.
 The report includes the testing of these methods: Logistic Regression, Ridge Regression, KNN, Linear Discriminant Analysis, Quadratic Discriminant Anaylsis, Random Forests, and various flavors of Support Vector Machines (linear, quadratic, and radial kernels).
 I generated a PDF from my Rmarkdown containing my code and a narrative with figures as I walk through this project.

 This repository contains the training/testing data and a Rmarkdown and pdf of my final report.
 This was a final school project in a graduate-level UVA data mining course.